1350 Ala Moana

 No analysis available

 Public remarks repeatedly and explicitly state that Friday night (and other) fireworks are visible from units/lanai.
-Multiple listings call this a front-row seat to weekly fireworks, providing high confidence.
+Numerous listings call this a 'front-row seat' to weekly fireworks and note watching fireworks from the lanai or unit.

 No analysis available